How often have we began a conversation with our family members, colleagues, friends with the goal to discuss, only to have it turn into a debate?

 There are many factors why this can happen.
 In this sharing, let’s keep a focus on using language to prevent an explosion.

 This is what I teach my clients: Use the word I versus You.
-Owning our feelings/emotions/behaviour and taking responsibility for the situation.
+Owning our feelings/emotions/behavior and taking responsibility for Royal Palm Beach Bat Removal.

 Whether it’s a work discussion or a discussion regarding relationship and household matters, some form of emotions/feelings will certainly surface.
 We are humans, and we come in little packages that include all of the good feelings and all the bad feelings.
 Sometimes, for some of us, our feelings (good or bad) are so hidden and stuck deep inside that they don’t get expressed until a discussion with others ignites a spark within.
 For some others, we’ve got no control over our emotions that they get sparked anytime and anyplace.

 One of the keys to bear in mind if we do not need a discussion to turn into a debate is that we maintain our attention only on ourselves and the words we’re using.
 This is a certain guarantee.

 Nobody likes to be accused of something, even if they did do it!
 This is just the ego protecting itself and needing to come up tops in each and every human scenario.
 So if we don’t need to put ourselves in a position where things get volatile, avoid saying YOU too much and more importantly stay away from the blame game!

 Take possession of our own feelings/emotions that surface: I feel so sad, I feel so angry etc..
 When we say what we are feeling instead of expressing the feeling in a manner that will come across as if we’re using another party as a punching bag, things will explode.

 Do you see the difference between saying what you’re feeling versus expressing what you are feeling?

 We say, I’m feeling so mad about this circumstance.